AJ-54/interapt_hacks/README.md

 # Interapt_hacks

-We hosted our site at voldemort.wtf
+We hosted our site at http://vodemort.wtf/

 ** The site may go down due to limited azure subscription